KosinskiLab/pyTME/_sources/quickstart/postprocessing.rst.txt

     Density(scores).to_file("scores.mrc")
     Density(rotations).to_file("rotations.mrc")

 Executing the code above will generated two CCP4/MRC files ``scores.mrc`` and ``rotations.mrc``, that you can open in the napari GUI shipped with |project| or a macromolecular viewer of your choice.
-For reference, you can have a look at the :ref:`preprocessing section <preprocess-filtering>`. to assess whether your results are reminiscent of examples there.
+For reference, you can have a look at the :ref:`preprocessing section <preprocess-filtering>` to assess whether your results are reminiscent of examples there.

 If no examples match your particular case, please feel free to open an issue in the |project| `repository <https://github.com/KosinskiLab/pyTME.git>`_.